Garlic Bread

 Upgrade your meal with this easy-to-make garlic bread.
 Made with sub rolls, butter, and garlic, it’s a delicious addition to any dish.

-Make this quick and simple garlic bread to elevate your meal without breaking a sweat.
-It’s buttery, crisp, and full of flavor thanks to fresh garlic and chopped parsley.
+A quick and easy garlic bread is a great way to elevate a meal!
+This one is buttery, crisp, and full of flavor thanks to fresh garlic and chopped parsley.
 Whether you’re serving it with pasta, soup, or a hearty stew, it adds the perfect finishing touch.

 Ingredient Notes